2025 Vancouver International Film Festival

 The 2025 Vancouver International Film Festival, the 44th event in the history of the Vancouver International Film Festival, was held from October 2 to 12, 2025.

 The first batch of film announcements were released on August 6, alongside the announcement of the Arts Club Theatre Company's Granville Island Stage and the Alliance Française as new screening venues.
 The full program was announced on August 27.

 Awards

-Winners of the juried awards were announced on October 8, with winners of the audience awards expected to be announced on October 17.
+Winners of the juried awards were announced on October 8, with winners of the audience awards announced on October 17.